Democrats running for Ohio governor pick their running mates - WHIZ News

 John Cranley, a former Cincinnati mayor, selected state Sen. Teresa Fedor, who made a name for herself in the legislature by leading the fight against human trafficking and speaking out for abortion rights.

-The dueling announcements come with four months to go before the May primary election.
+The dueling announcements bring two new faces and diversity to the governor’s race with just four months to go before the May primary election.

+Whaley is trying to become the first woman elected governor in Ohio while Stephens would be the first Black woman elected lieutenant governor.

 Ohio Republican Gov. Mike DeWine, who is seeking a second term, is facing a primary challenge from former GOP U.S. Rep. Jim Renacci and Joe Blystone, a farmer from central Ohio.

-Note: This story has corrected the spelling of Fedor’s first name to Teresa, not Theresa.